A Survey on Generative Recommendation: Data, Model, and Tasks: Data-Level Opportunities

 \subsubsection{One Model for All}

 The rapid rise of LLMs is shifting recommender systems from task-specific designs to unified, general-purpose models capable of handling diverse tasks, domains, and modalities, as shown in Fig. \ref{fig:data_stage_2}.
 This "One Model for All" paradigm leverages foundation models’ capacity for encoding heterogeneous data and performing multi-task inference via prompt-driven frameworks.
 Early work like P5~\cite{P5-RecSys-2022} reformulates recommendation as a text-to-text generation problem, unifying tasks such as rating prediction and sequential recommendation with personalized prompting.
 Building on this, M6-Rec~\cite{M6-Rec}removes fixed candidate sets, enabling open-ended multimodal generation combining user behavior, text, and images.
 UniTRec~\cite{UniTRec-ACL-2023} enhances representation by integrating generative modeling with contrastive learning, improving user intent and item semantic understanding.
 Similarly, CLLM4Rec~\cite{CLLM4Rec-WWW-2024}incorporates user/item IDs into LLM vocabularies to unify generation and ranking, bridging collaborative filtering with language models.
 Beyond recommendations, joint modeling of search and recommendation as sequence generation has shown promising transfer benefits~\cite{penha2024bridging-RecSys-2024}.
 Multimodal frameworks like vision-language model combine images and text to deliver personalized recommendations and explanations, expanding recommendation toward expressive generation~\cite{rocamonde2023vision}.
-From a practical view, A-LLMRec~\cite{A-LLMRec-KDD-2024} integrates pretrained LLMs with collaborative filtering embeddings, using frozen language models and multi-task training to support cold-start, cross-domain, and explainable recommendation in scalable systems.
+From a practical view, A-LLMRec~\cite{A-LLMRec-KDD-2024} integrates pretrained LLMs with collaborative filtering embeddings, using frozen language models and multi-task training to support cold-start, cross-domain, and explainable recommendations in scalable systems.
 On representation learning, works like LLM-Rec repurpose pretrained LLMs to generate semantic user and item embeddings, replacing manual features and demonstrating strong cross-domain generalization without fine-tuning.
+Beyond unifying tasks and modalities at the data or prompt level, a recent line of work tackles the "One Model for All" challenge from the perspective of \emph{model merging}, i.e., composing a single deployable LLM-based recommender by fusing multiple domain/task specialized LoRA modules in the weight space.
+RecCocktail~\cite{Hou_Bai_Wu_Liu_Zhang_Liu_Hong_Tang_Wang_2026} trains a reusable "base spirit" LoRA on multi-domain data and merges it with lightweight domain-specific "ingredient" LoRAs, yielding a unified model that inherits both generalization and specialization at no extra inference cost.
+WeaveRec~\cite{weaverec_WWW_2026} extends model merging to multi-domain fusion in cross-domain sequential recommendation, resolving the conflicts that arise when merging multiple domain-specific LoRAs, and demonstrating that its merging-based approach consistently outperforms naive data-level fusion that simply mixes multi-domain data for joint training.
+Together, these two works establish model merging as a principled and deployment-friendly route to the "One Model for All" vision.